WalletScrutiny/WalletScrutinyCom/_android/com.emberfund.ember.md

 Ember's security model was designed to avoid the risks of exporting private keys, while creating the simplest app experience possible.<br><br>‍
 ‍Your private key is encrypted and never leaves your device.
 Nobody else can access it, not even Ember.

-If it is encrypted, never leaves the device and without an option to backup or export it by the user himself, this begs the question: how can the user access the private key?
+If it is encrypted, never leaves the device and without an option to backup or export it by the user himself, this begs the question: how can you "access your assets" through "another wallet provider"?

 ### The Site and FAQ